MDRCS/Fullstack-Django/README.md

     {% include "pagination.html" with page=page_obj %}

     + Open http://127.0.0.1:8000/blog/ in your browser and verify that everything works the same way as with the previous post_list view.
 This is a simple example of a class-based view that uses a generic class provided by Django.

+    Enhancing Your Blog with Advanced Features

+    - Features that i am going to implement are :

+    - Sharing posts via email: When readers like an article, they might want to share it with somebody else.
+You will implement the functionality to share posts via email.
+    - Adding comments to a post: Many people want to allow their audience to comment on posts and create discussions.
+You will let your readers add comments to your blog posts.
+    - Tagging posts: Tags allow you to categorize content in a non-hierarchical manner, using simple keywords.
+You will implement a tagging system, which is a very popular feature for blogs.
+    - Recommending similar posts: Once you have a classification method in place, such as a tagging system, you can use it to provide content recommendations to your readers.
+You will build a system that recommends other posts that share tags with a certain blog post.
+    - These functionalities will turn your application into a fully featured blog.

+    + Sharing posts by email Create a form for users to fill in their name, their email, the email recipient, and optional comments
+    + Create a view in the views.py file that handles the posted data and sends the email
+    + Add a URL pattern for the new view in the urls.py file of the blog application
+    + Create a template to display the form

+    + Creating forms with Django
+    Let's start by building the form to share posts.
+Django has a built-in forms framework that allows you to create forms in an easy manner.
+The forms framework makes it simple to define the fields of your form, specify how they have to be displayed, and indicate how they have to validate input data.
+The Django forms framework offers a flexible way to render forms and handle data.

+    Django comes with two base classes to build forms:

+    Form: Allows you to build standard forms
+    ModelForm: Allows you to build forms tied to model instances First, create a forms.py file inside the directory of your blog application and make it look like this:

+    from django import forms

+    class EmailPostForm(forms.Form):
+        name = forms.CharField(max_length=25)
+        email = forms.EmailField()
+        to = forms.EmailField()
+        comments = forms.CharField(required=False, widget=forms.Textarea)

+    NOTE: Forms can reside anywhere in your Django project.
+The convention is to place them inside a forms.py file for each application.

+    - The name field is CharField.
+This type of field is rendered as an <input type="text"> HTML element.
+Each field type has a default widget that determines how the field is rendered in HTML.
+      The default widget can be overridden with the widget attribute.
+In the comments field, you use a Textarea widget to display it as a <textarea> HTML element instead of the default <input> element.

+    - Field validation also depends on the field type.
+For example, the email and to fields are EmailField fields.
+Both fields require a valid email address; the field validation will otherwise raise a forms.ValidationError exception and the form will not validate.
+Other parameters are also taken into account for form validation: you define a maximum length of 25 characters for the name field and make the comments field optional with required=False.
+All of this is also taken into account for field validation.